Loans on A. Lange & Söhne Watches

-If you’re wondering ‘how can I pawn my A. Lange & Söhne watch in London?’, then here at New Bond Street Pawnbrokers we can help.
-With our expert knowledge, we can offer loans on A. Lange & Söhne watches at our shop in London, and help you release your capital.
+If you’re wondering ‘how can I pawn my A. Lange & Söhne watch in London?’, then here at New Bond Street Pawnbrokers, we can help.
+With our expert knowledge, we can offer loans on A. Lange & Söhne watches at our pawn shop in London, and help you release your capital.

 A. Lange & Söhne has a rich and deep heritage with the luxury watchmaker’s origins stretching back to 1845 in Saxony, Germany.
 Their reputation grew among the wealthy upper echelons and, in the second world war, were even commissioned to manufacture oversized wristwatches for the German airmen.
-However, defeat in 1945 led to the invading Soviets nationalising the successful watchmaker.
+However, defeat in 1945 led to the invading Soviets nationalizing the successful watchmaker.
 Following the reunification of Germany in 1990, the watchmaker was restored to its original quality.

 The company’s unique design, coupled with its enduring history, has built a distinctive name.
 These watches are designed in the unique Glashütte exterior design, which boasts a unique take on the Swiss-style.
 Typically, most watches use quartz movements for their internal clock.
 However, A. Lange & Söhne developed their own unique mechanical movement for keeping the watch’s rhythm.
 Gold and platinum plating creates a beautiful aesthetic, making these watches extremely desirable and suitable for use as investments or collateral.